Zewo/Epoch/README.md

 mkdir hello && cd hello
 ```

-Then we install Swift Development Snapshot from **February 8, 2016**.
+Then we install Swift Development Snapshot from **April 12, 2016**.

 ```sh
 swiftenv install DEVELOPMENT-SNAPSHOT-2016-04-12-a